 I examine the role of the U.S. shale oil boom in driving global oil prices.
-Using a structural vector autoregressive (SVAR) model that identifies separate oil supply shocks for the U.S. and OPEC, I find that U.S. supply shocks have exerted considerable negative pressure on the oil price.
-More specifically, U.S. supply shocks explain up to 13% of the oil price variation over the 2003-2015 period, considerably more than what has been found in other studies.
-However, the timing of the downward pressure on prices is delayed relative to the boom in U.S. shale oil production.
-This mismatch implies a temporary friction in the transmission of U.S. supply shocks to the rest of the world likely caused by logistical and technological challenges in the downstream supply chain.
+Using a structural vector autoregressive (SVAR) model that identifies separate oil supply shocks for the U.S. and OPEC, I find that U.S. supply shocks can account for up to 13% of the oil price variation over the 2003-2015 period.
+This is considerably more than what has been found in other studies.
+Moreover, while U.S. oil production has increased substantially since 2010, U.S. oil supply shocks first started to contribute negatively to oil prices beginning in late 2013.
+This mismatch implies a temporary friction in the transmission of U.S. supply shocks to the rest of the world likely caused by logistical and technological challenges observed in the downstream supply chain.

-JEL-codes: C32, Q33, Q35 Keywords: structural VARs, oil prices, demand and supply shocks, shale oil.
+JEL-codes: C32, Q33, Q35

+Keywords: structural VARs, oil prices, demand and supply shocks, shale oil.